Queen station: Architecture and art

 The station contains painted murals by John Boyle at the platform level entitled Our Nell, featuring depictions of Nellie McClung, William Lyon Mackenzie, as well as the former Simpson's and Eaton's department stores.

 Nearby landmarks

-Nearby landmarks include the Hudson's Bay Company's Queen Street store, the south end of the Eaton Centre, the Old City Hall courts, Nathan Phillips Square, Toronto City Hall, the Elgin and Winter Garden Theatres, and Massey Hall.
+Nearby landmarks include the former Hudson's Bay Company Queen Street store, the south end of the Eaton Centre, the Old City Hall courts, Nathan Phillips Square, Toronto City Hall, the Elgin and Winter Garden Theatres, and Massey Hall.

 Surface connections

 A transfer is required to connect between the subway system and these surface routes:

 A 501 Queen streetcar stops outside the station entrance.

 TTC routes serving the station include: